 With consent, our therapists work together on shared outcomes.
 Goals are considered as a complete & comprehensive service ultimately providing therapy that addresses all aspects of one’s life.
 Our multidisciplinary approach extends beyond the Conenct2Care walls & our therapists have built strong relationships with support people & external providers to ensure the client’s needs are met from a community & holistic approach.
 We strongly believe that it is only when all services work together, a client can achieve their full potential.

-A University of Technology, Sydney study provided measurable evidence on the effects of indoor plants on occupants’ mood states and feelings of wellbeing.
-They found plants brought a 37 per cent reduction in tension and anxiety, a 58 per cent reduction in depression and a 44 per cent reduction in anger and hostility.
-Other studies also suggest that five or more plants in a room leads to people feeling healthier and happier.
+The University of Technology, Sydney study provided measurable evidence of the effects of indoor plants on occupants’ mood states and feelings of well-being.
+They found plants brought a 37 percent reduction in tension and anxiety, a 58 percent reduction in depression, and a 44 percent reduction in anger and hostility.
+Other studies also suggest that five or more plants in a room lead to people feeling healthier and happier.
 It is believed that even looking out a window at a green space can have benefits for your mental health.
-3 simple ways to make the most of the plants around you:

 Final Report to Horticulture Australia Ltd Completed 15 February 2010 “Greening the Great Indoors for Human Health and Wellbeing’, Margaret Burchett et al. University of Technology, Sydney (UTS) – Khan, M. A., Amin, N., Khan, A., Imtiaz, M., Khan, F., Ahmad, I., … & Islam, B. (2016).
 Plant therapy: a nonpharmacological and noninvasive treatment approach medically beneficial to the wellbeing of hospital patients.
 Gesunde Pflanzen, 68(4), 191-200. – https://www.rbg.vic.gov.au/news/why-houseplants-are-great-for-mental-health – https://www.smh.com.au/lifestyle/health-and-wellness/more-than-just-decoration-the-many-health-benefits-of-house-plants-20200708-p55a97.html

 As a mother of young children, I find that getting my son to brush his teeth can be a great struggle.
 This issue has also come up with a lot of my paediatric clients with how to get kids to brush teeth.
 I thought I would share some very simple tips that can work wonders to get your child more excited and agreeable to brush their teeth.

 Next time toothbrushing time is a struggle, give one of these ideas a try and let us know if you have any success!

-At times we as speech pathologists wonder how we could include the many areas of support we provide into a succinct job description or title.
+At times in speech pathology we wonder how we could include the many areas of support we provide into a succinct job description or title.
 Most families and members of the community take Speech Pathology to be development of speech sounds, pronunciation of words or help with lisps, stuttering or the voice.
 However, a lot of communication is non-verbal (not with our speech).
 This includes our body language, facial expression, gestures and use of a range of different high and low tech systems (such as picture or iPad systems).

-Diabetes continues to place a burden on many Australians.
+Type 2 diabetes Australia places a burden on many individuals.
 280 Australians develop diabetes every day – that is one person every 5 minutes.
 Untreated diabetes may result in complications such as heart disease, blindness, amputations, and kidney disease.
 Research has found that intensive early intervention results in a reduction of these complications.
 A proactive approach using the combination of medication management, diet therapy, and physical activity is crucial in managing Type 2 Diabetes Mellitus.
 Contact the Connect2care team today to learn more information about how to maintain type 2 diabetes.

 There is no hiding that I absolutely love what I do!
 I have worked with infants, children, teenagers, their families and support networks for over 15 years and I wouldn’t have it any other way.
-One of the key aspects of success in paediatrics is ensuring that the approach to clinical care is fun and engaging, using play-based activities to achieve the outcomes that you are after.
+One of the key aspects of success in occupational therapy is ensuring that the approach to clinical care is fun and engaging, using play based learning activities to achieve the outcomes that you are after.

 Select your desired option below to share a direct link to this page.